lightdash/lightdash/docs/docs/references/joins.md

 If you need to join a table multiple times, you can use an `alias` to distinguish between the different tables.
 A common use case is joining a user table multiple times to another table depending on the type of user.
-For example this `messages` model has bother a sender and a recipient:
+For example this `messages` model has both a sender and a recipient:

 ```yaml
 models: